up arrow

 Cost

-• Cash pay: Eli Lilly offers a discount card for people whose insurance does not cover Zepbound.
-In most cases, it will cost $650/month with the card (see Zepbound coverage and cost for more).
+• Cash pay: Eli Lilly has a savings card for people without insurance coverage that brings the price down to $650/month (see Zepbound coverage and cost).
 In August 2024, Lilly started offering Zepbound single-use vials in the 2.5 mg and 5 mg doses through their online pharmacy, LillyDirect.
 Unlike the pens, the vials require that the patient draw the medication into a syringe and inject it subcutaneously.
 Four vials, which last 28 days, cost $399 for the 2.5 mg dose and $549 for the 5 mg dose.

 • Insurance: